Updated July 19th 2023

 If yes, choose a wine with a touch of sweetness like Riesling, Pinot Gris or another aromatic white wine.
-Fruity rosés like a white Zinfandel is also a good choice.
+Fruity rosés like white Zinfandel are also a good choice.
 Spicy vegetable dishes include spicy curries, hot sauce, salsa and dishes with horseradish and ginger.

 The way the food is cooked will impact the choice of best wine pairing.
-A light dish like a raw salad or boiled vegetables are likely to go well with a cripy light bodied white wine like Sauvignon Blanc or Chablis.
-A dry rosé could also be a good match.
+Light dishes like raw salad or boiled vegetables are likely to go well with a crispy light bodied white wine like Sauvignon Blanc or Chablis.
+A dry rosé can also be a good match.

-If the dish is fried or baked, like a stew or roasted vegetables, it is likely to pair well with more full-bodied white wines such as a Chardonnay or even a red.
+If the dish is fried, roasted or baked, like a stew or roasted vegetables, it is likely to pair well with more full-bodied white wines such as a Chardonnay or even a red.

-If yes, pair it with a creamy oaked Chardonnay.
-The oak gives the wine buttery flavours that pair well with the creaminess of the dish.
+If yes, pair it with a creamy, oaked Chardonnay.
+Oak gives the wine buttery flavors that pair well with the creaminess of the dish.
 Creamy vegetarian dishes include those with cream-based sauces, but also vegan substitutes made of soy, coconut, cashews or almonds.

-If yes, like a light salad seasoned with with citrus or balsamic vinaigrette, pair the food with acid wine such as a crisp Alvarinho, Chablis or Riesling.
-Heavier dishes with tomato-based sauces can be paired with red wines with medium high acidity like Sangiovese or Chianti.
+If yes, such as a light salad seasoned with with citrus or balsamic vinaigrette, pair the food with acid wine such as a crisp Alvarinho, Chablis or Riesling.
+Heavier dishes with tomato-based sauces can be paired with red wines with medium-high acidity, like Sangiovese or Chianti.